Azure-Samples/active-directory-xamarin-native-v2/README.md

 Sign out by clicking the Sign out button and confirm that you lose access to the API until the enxt interactive sign in.

 #### Running in an Android Emulator
-MSAL in Android requires support for Custom Chrome Tabs for displaying authentication prompts.
+MSAL in Android requires support for Chrome Custom Tabs for displaying authentication prompts.
-Not every meulator image comes with Chrome on board: please refer to [this document](https://github.com/Azure-Samples/active-directory-general-docs/blob/master/AndroidEmulator.md) for instructions on how to ensure that your emulator supports the features required by MSAL.
+Not every emulator image comes with Chrome on board: please refer to [this document](https://github.com/Azure-Samples/active-directory-general-docs/blob/master/AndroidEmulator.md) for instructions on how to ensure that your emulator supports the features required by MSAL.

-## Deploy this sample to Azure
-Coming soon...
 ## About the code
 The structure of the solution is straightforward.
 All the application logic and UX reside in UserDetailsClient (portable).
 MSAL's main primitive for native clients, `PublicClientApplication`, is initialized as a static variable in App.cs.